 John Lorn McDougall was a one-time agent of the Hudson’s Bay Company.
 He decided sometime in the 1850’s to settle in the burgeoning community that was growing beside the second chute of the Bonnechere River.

 McDougall was a trader and an entrepreneur.
 He was also a visionary.
 Sensing a need, he acquired the land to build a grist mill on the north side of the Bonnechere, powered by the water cascading through the second chute.

 He brought together the stone masons and other members of the building trades, and the mill was built in 1855.
 That the McDougall mill is standing today is a testament to the skill of these builders.
 The mill also was an integral part of the development of the local community and, in the broader context, these stone structures, still standing in places throughout Eastern Ontario, played a pivotal role in the westward expansion of development across the nation.

 Operation of the “McDougall Mill Museum” started in 1969 and was conducted by an unincorporated group of dedicated volunteers.
 That group decided to incorporate in 1982.
 The Renfrew & District Historical & Museum Society Inc. is now recognized as “Custodians of the McDougall Mill Museum”.
+The Society’s mission statement is “To procure, preserve, present and promote historical artifacts of Renfrew and district”.
 The Society’s collection is stored and presented in the Pre-Confederation McDougall Mill owned and maintained by the Town of Renfrew.
 The McDougall Mill Museum was designated a heritage building by the Town of Renfrew in 1976.